-- Label A means of identifying nodes.
+Label A means of identifying nodes.
 Nodes can have zero or more labels.
-While similar in concept to relational table names, nodes can have multiple labels (i.e. a node could have the labels Person and Teacher) - Relationship A link from one node to another.
+While similar in concept to relational table names, nodes can have multiple labels (i.e. a node could have the labels Person and Teacher)

+Relationship A link from one node to another.
 Can store arbitrary properties with values.
-A direction is required but relationships can be traversed bi-directionally without a performance impact. - Type Relationships always have exactly one type which describes how it is relating it's source and destination nodes (i.e. a relationship with a FRIEND\OF type might connect two Person nodes)
+A direction is required but relationships can be traversed bi-directionally without a performance impact.

+Type Relationships always have exactly one type which describes how it is relating it's source and destination nodes (i.e. a relationship with a FRIEND\OF type might connect two Person nodes)
-Neo4j.rb

-Neo4j.rb consists of the neo4j and neo4j-core gems.
+1.1.2 ActiveGraph

+ActiveGraph consists of the activegraph gem and suitable driver at level 1.7.x.
+There are currently 2 such available drivers gems: neo4j-ruby-driver and neo4j-java-driver (jruby only).
+Both drivers implement exactly the same api and can be swapped seamlessly on jruby.

-- neo4j Provides ActiveNode and ActiveRel modules for object modeling.
+activegraph Provides Node and Relationship modules for object modeling.
 Introduces Model and Association concepts (see below).

-Depends on neo4j-core and thus both are available when neo4j is used - neo4j-core Provides low-level connectivity, transactions, and response object wrapping.
-Includes Query class for generating Cypher queries with Ruby method chaining. - Model A Ruby class including either the Neo4j::ActiveNode module (for modeling nodes) or the Neo4j::ActiveRel module (for modeling relationships) from the neo4j gem.
-These modules give classes the ability to define properties, associations, validations, and callbacks - Association Defined on an ActiveNode model.
+drivers Provide low-level connectivity, transactions, and response object wrapping with api and functionality consistent with the official neo4j drivers.
+Please see https://github.com/neo4j-ruby-driver/tree/1.7

+Model A Ruby class including either the ActiveGraph::Node module (for modeling nodes) or the ActiveGraph::Relationship module (for modeling relationships) from the neo4j gem.
+These modules give classes the ability to define properties, associations, validations, and callbacks

+Association Defined on an Node model.
 Defines either a has\one or has\many relationship to a model.
 A higher level abstraction of a Relationship

-Code Examples
+1.2 Code Examples

-With Neo4j.rb, you can use either high-level abstractions for convenience or low level APIs for flexibility.
+With ActiveGraph, you can use either high-level abstractions for convenience or low level APIs for flexibility.